Welcome

 Saturday 23rd: Two options

 Option 1: Fruit.
 Visit to a fruit packinghouse where we will get a tour of the facilities, hopefully see some apples being packed, and have some discussions about fungal issues they experience.
 After a provided lunch, we will continue on to a local orchard and talk to some growers.
-Later, we will return to the train station in Bø, where everyone can catch a train back to the airport (Oslo Gardermoen), Oslo center, or other airports/destinations in Norway.
+Later, we will return to the train station in Bø, where everyone can catch a train back to the airport (Oslo Gardermoen), Oslo centre, or other airports/destinations in Norway.

 Option 2: Vegetable.
 Visit to an onion packinghouse followed by visiting a potato packinghouse, both in the vicinity of Larvik.
 Lunch will be provided.
-Later, buses will drop people off at the train station in Larvik, where it is possible to take the train to the airport (Oslo Gardermoen), Oslo center, or other airports/destinations in Norway.
+Later, buses will drop people off at the train station in Larvik, where it is possible to take the train to the airport (Oslo Gardermoen), Oslo centre, or other airports/destinations in Norway.

 Both tours aim to be finished by 14.00, with arrival at Oslo Gardermoen by 17.30.
 We would recommend not booking flights before 20.00 that night, in case of delays in trains or other unforeseen circumstances.

-Venue, travel and contact:
+Venue, travel and contact

 Venue: